lingeringcode/nttc/README.md

 2. What can these communities be named, based on their top RTs and users, top mentioned users, as well as generated topic models?
 3. Of these communities, what are their topics over time?

-Accordingly, it assumes you have a desire to investigate tweets from each detected community across already defined periodic episodes with the goal of naming each community AND examining their respective topics over time in the corpus.
+Accordingly, it assumes you have a desire to investigate communities across periods and the tweets from each detected community across already defined periodic episodes with the goal of naming each community AND examining their respective topics over time in the corpus.

 It functions only with Python 3.x and is not backwards-compatible (although one could probably branch off a 2.x port with minimal effort).